wnfldchen/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Winfield Chen is a data scientist at Canoe Financial.
 He applies advances in artificial intelligence to business problems relevant to the investment management industry.
+His past work has been in statistical methods, statistical genetics, and bioinformatics.
 {style="text-align: justify;"}